Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 - the denial of basic needs including food, water, housing, education and employment (over long time scales)
 - discrimination - within a society, through political exclusion and injustices
 - lack of free and fair democratic systems
-- oppressive or corrput governments that do not respect all groups
+- oppressive or corrupt governments that do not respect all groups
 - genocide, ethnic cleansing and torture

-Confict itself may cause futher human rights violations.
+Confect itself may cause further human rights violations.
-- deaths and injuries in men, women and children both combattants and civilians in zones of conflict
+- deaths and injuries in men, women and children both combatants and civilians in zones of conflict
 - lack of access to food, water and basic resources through damaged infrastructure
-- provocation of internal and intenational migration and conditions of refugees and asylum seekers
+- provocation of internal and international migration and conditions of refugees and asylum seekers
 - abuse of power by militants on women and children
 - more genocide, ethnic cleansing and torture